 Legal Reference: Iowa Code §§ 97B; 216; 279.46 (2013).

-581 I.A.C.
+- 581 I.A.C.
 21.

+1978 Op.
+Att'y Gen. 247.

+1974 Op.
+Att'y Gen. 11, 322.

-Cross Reference: 407.6 Licensed Employee Early Retirement
+Cross Reference: 407.6 Early Retirement Licensed Employee

 LICENSED EMPLOYEE SUSPENSION

 Licensed employees will perform their assigned job, respect and follow board policy and obey the law.
 The superintendent is authorized to suspend a licensed employee pending board action on a discharge, for investigation of charges against the employee, and for disciplinary purposes.
 It is within the discretion of the superintendent to suspend a licensed employee with or without pay.